 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 AsyncRAT, Gh0st and BlackRemote are examples of other RATs.
-In most cases cyber criminals behind programs of this type attempt to generate as much revenue as possible by stealing personal, sensitive information, infecting systems with other malware, and so on.
-Typically, people who get tricked into installing RATs become victims of identity theft, experience data, monetary loss, problems related to privacy, and other serious issues.
-If there is a reason to believe that ShadowTechRAT or any other RAT is installed on the operating system, then it should be removed immediately.
+In most cases, cyber criminals behind these programs attempt to generate as much revenue as possible by stealing personal/sensitive information, infecting systems with other malware, and so on.
+Typically, people who are tricked into installing RATs become victims of identity theft, experience data/monetary loss, problems relating to privacy, and other serious issues.
+If you believe that ShadowTechRAT or another RAT is installed on the operating system, remove it immediately.

 How did ShadowTechRAT infiltrate my computer?

-Software (and/or files) should be downloaded only from official websites and via direct download links, and not some other sources.
-If some installed software is not free (needs to be activated), then it must be activated properly: through implemented functions and/or tools that are provided by official developers.
-The same applies to installations of updates.
-Besides, it is not legal to activate any licensed software with various third party activation ('cracking') tools.
-Irrelevant emails that contain attachments and are received from unknown/suspicious addresses should not be trusted.
-To be more precise, files and/or website links in them should not be opened.
-One more way to keep the operating system safe is to regularly scan it with a reputable anti-spyware or antivirus software and always remove detected threats as soon as possible.
-Also, it is important to make sure that software of this type is always up-to-date.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Software and files should be downloaded from official websites and via direct download links, and not any other sources.
+If installed software is not free (requires activation), it must be activated properly through implemented functions or tools provided by official developers.
+The same applies to installation of updates.
+Note that it is illegal to activate any licensed software with third party activation ('cracking') tools.
+Do not trust irrelevant emails that contain attachments and are received from unknown/suspicious addresses.
+Furthermore, do not open files or website links contained within them.
+Keep the operating system safe by regularly scanning it with reputable anti-spyware or antivirus software and remove detected threats immediately.
+It is important to ensure that this software is up to date.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 ShadowTechRAT running in Task Manager as "bcxedsdfdg.exe":